zyuzon24/CS235-Projects/Recursion Project/README.md

-# Here are the instructions given to the class for the Tractor Project:
+# Here are the instructions given to the class for the Recursion Project:

 This assignment models the techniques used for the length-based attack.
 The length-based attack is one way to test the reliability of encryption algorithms.
 Later such algorithms are used for online shopping, banking, logging in, protecting files and emails.
 Also, very similar problems can be found in text analysis and genetics.